| |

 Become a self-employed or a contractor

 To avoid any legal and tax problems, you might want to become self-employed or a contractor.
-It’s always easier to work as a contractor or freelancer from abroad than as an employee.
+Working as a contractor or freelancer from abroad is always easier than an employee.

 In that case, many German labor laws won’t apply to you, so it’s also easier for the employer to handle such a work agreement.